-Strategies to Support Belonging in Schools (Part 2 of 4): Anticipating Key Moments of Belonging Uncertainty
+Strategies to Support Belonging in Education (Part 2 of 4): Anticipating Key Moments of Belonging Uncertainty

 When people wonder whether they belong in a given situation, their answer is shaped by cues in the environment: Are people like me represented in this space?
 Is my culture reflected?
 Do the people here respect me and expect me to succeed?